 |Amazon||Yes||A few hours to 2 days|

-Can I pick up an Amazon package from a courier facility?
+Can I pick up an Amazon package from a carrier facility?

 How long does a package stay at an Amazon facility?

-Amazon courier facilities don’t hold packages for any specific time frame.
-Factors such as the type of shipping service used, the product itself, and seasonal pressure affecting a courier’s service bandwidth will impact the hold time.
+Amazon carrier facilities don’t hold packages for any specific time frame.
+Factors such as the type of shipping service used, the product itself, and seasonal pressure affecting a carrier’s service bandwidth will impact the hold time.

-What does it mean when Amazon says a package has “left the courier facility”?
+What does it mean when Amazon says a package has “left the carrier facility”?

-This means that the package is in transit from the courier facility to a different location.
-This new location could be either the customer’s doorstep, or a different courier facility closer to the final destination.
+This means that the package is in transit from the carrier facility to a different location.
+This new location could be either the customer’s doorstep, or a different carrier facility closer to the final destination.

 “ShipBob’s 2-Day Express Program has been phenomenal for us.
 Because of Amazon, our customers expect 2-day shipping and we couldn’t find other 3PLs that can provide that.
 If they do, you are going to pay a lot for it.
 Without ShipBob, it would cost more than $100 per order to ship that fast.”